Jake Roberts: Return to WWF (1996–1997)

 After spending over a year in hiatus, Roberts returned to WWF at the Royal Rumble in 1996, as a Bible-preacher.
 To go along with his new gimmick, his new albino Burmese python was named "Revelations".
 His gimmick also mirrored his real life, as Roberts had recently become a born-again Christian and had been preaching around the country.

 During his second tenure with the company, Roberts was pushed as a "Cinderella story" and faced Stone Cold Steve Austin in the final match of the 1996 King of the Ring tournament.
 Changes had to be made to the match's scripting as legitimate injuries sustained earlier in the evening in a match with Vader left Roberts unable to engage in the longer, more evenly matched bout originally intended between the men.
-To prevent Roberts from sustaining a further injury, he was quickly defeated by Austin; in a post-match interview, Austin mocked his recital of the biblical passage John 3:16 by saying "You sit there and you thump your Bible, and you say your prayers, and it didn't get you anywhere!
+To prevent Roberts from sustaining a further injury, he was quickly defeated by Austin; in a post-match interview, Austin mocked his recital of the biblical passage John 3:16 by saying, "You sit there and you thump your Bible, and you say your prayers, and it didn't get you anywhere!
 Talk about your Psalms, talk about John 3:16...
-Austin 3:16 says I just whipped your ass!".
-The catchphrase helped propel Austin to the top of the WWF, and is one of the moments that is often cited as the beginning of "The Attitude Era".
+Austin 3:16 says I just whipped your ass!"
+The catchphrase helped propel Austin to the top of the WWF, and is one of the moments that is often cited as helping to kickstart the Attitude Era.
 Roberts next feuded with Jerry "The King" Lawler, who went to great lengths to ridicule Roberts' past alcoholism.

-In early 1997, the WWF wanted Roberts to wind down his in-ring career and to join the backstage side of the company.
+In early 1997, the WWF wanted Roberts to wind down his in-ring career and join the company's backstage side.
 Since he still loved to wrestle, he did not make this transition well.
 This led to a relapse with drugs and alcohol.
 He appeared at the 1997 Royal Rumble where he entered at no. 7 and was eliminated by Stone Cold Steve Austin.
 His last match with WWF was at Shotgun Saturday Night on January 25, 1997, against Salvatore Sincere in a winning effort.
-He was released in February 1997.
+He was released in March 1997 after not only for being deemed too out of shape for WrestleMania, but also for being frustrated by the behavior of Shawn Michaels and Bret Hart backstage, and was a part of a creative team that had to mediate their real-life backstage bickering.